How To Invest In Utility Stocks With High Dividends

 Finally, the Power Generation Group also manages the company’s fleet of power generating stations.
 Power sources include renewables like water, wind and solar.
 And more traditional power sources like nuclear, gas, coal and oil.

 As you can see, Dominion Energy is a vertically integrated, multi-utility.

 What I like About Investing In Dominion Energy

-Dominion has a high dividend yield.
-It is nearly 5%.
+Dominion has traditionally had a high dividend yield.